chuyangliu/snake/docs/algorithms.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview

-The [Snake][snake-wiki] game was popularized by its appearance on Nokia cell phones in 1997 but has been recreated in several forms for multiple computing platforms since 1978.
-The game is very simple: the snake is controlled by the player and is allowed to move inside a 2-dimensional playing field surrounded by walls.
-At each discrete interval, called a time step or step, the snake must move forward, turn left, or turn right as the game requires that the snake cannot stop moving.
-The game will randomly generate and place one piece of food in the game field at a time.
+The snake is allowed to move inside a 2-dimensional playing field (game map) surrounded by walls.
+At each discrete interval (a time step), the snake must move forward, turn left, or turn right as the game requires that the snake cannot stop moving.
+The game will randomly generate and place one piece of food on the game map whenever there is no food on the map.
 When the snake moves onto a piece of food, the food is eaten and the snake's length grows by one.
-The goal is to eat as many pieces of food without ending the game by colliding the snake into itself or the walls.
-[1]
+The goal is to eat as many pieces of food as possible without ending the game by colliding the snake into itself or the walls.

-In our game settings, the playing field will be 10 units tall and 10 units wide consisting of 100 available spaces.
+In our game settings, the game map will be 10 units tall and 10 units wide consisting of 100 available spaces.
 The snake will initially begin at the top-left corner, facing right, with an initial length of 2 units.
-Therefore, the snake can eat 98 pieces of food before filling up the entire playing field.
+Therefore, the snake can eat 98 pieces of food before filling up the entire map.

 <a id="markdown-solvers" name="solvers"></a>
 ## Solvers